How to Get Rid of Ingrown Hair, According to Dermatologists

 Itchy, inflamed lumps and bumps are the last thing you want after shaving.
-These tips will prevent ingrowns from forming, then show you how to treat them when they do pop up.
+Here's how to prevent ingrown hair from forming, then show you how to get rid of them when they do pop up.

 You shaved your legs and bikini line and went to sleep with silky-smooth skin . . . only to wake up with angry, itchy red bumps wherever you ran your razor.
 Ouch.
 Ingrown hairs sometimes seem inescapable, especially during the summer, when you regularly shave or wax sensitive skin.